FormSeher/formseher/README.md

 FormSeher - README
 ==================

 FormSeher is a tool to detect objects in images based on line detection.
+Also included are tools to manipulate a database file for this detection.
-It is based on OpenCV and Qt.
+Everything is based on OpenCV and Qt.

 Dependencies
 ------------